A concert celebrating London's Yiddish culture before WW1, with author Vivi Lachs

-An animated concert celebrating London’s Yiddish popular culture before WW1.
+An evening of charismatic histories and song celebrating London’s Yiddish popular culture before WW1.
 Feisty, spicy and moving music-hall songs and punchy, political ballads and union hymns give a fascinating window into a working-class immigrant community fighting for better working conditions, arguing gender politics, debating religious change and becoming English.

-Vivi Lachs, author of Whitechapel Noise tells charismatic histories illustrated by bands Klezmer Klub, Katsha’nes and the Great Yiddish Parade.
+Vivi Lachs, author of Whitechapel Noise tells stories of the old East End illustrated by bands Klezmer Klub, Katsha’nes and the Great Yiddish Parade.

 No Yiddish knowledge needed!